paulffm/Nondestructing-Testing-by-Electromagnetic-Waves-and-Time-Reversal-Techniques/README.md

 In this final module, we apply Time-Reversal Techniques to detect the presence and position of cubes within the box resonator.
 The objective is to locate cubes using TRA-based methods.

 #### Problem Setting
 Consider a magnetic boundary condition at the bottom of the box.
 Keep electric boundary conditions at all other boundaries.
-Model two electrodes at the bottom plan.
+Model two electrodes A and B at the bottom plan.
 Their centre points are 60 mm away from the left and right boundary and exactly in the centre between the front and back plane.
 The electrodes have an extend of 40 mm in the x-direction and 80 mm in the y-direction.
 Now additionally fully inside the resonator is a perfect-electric-conducting (PEC) cube with size 20 mm at a varying position.
 The goal is now to detect the cube through measurements at the electrodes A and B.

 #### Results